praton90/jarvis-server/README.md

 # jarvis-server
-WIP - Appointment server.
-Exposes a REST API
+WIP - POC for an appointment server.